DTUWindEnergy/WEAVE-taxonomy/README.md

 In 2018, the taxonomy of topics was improved during the internal project of DTU Wind Energy titled 'FAIR Digitalization': https://www.zenodo.org/record/1493874#.XSD7TaeQ3RY

 In 2020, the definition of taxonomy terms were added and the taxonomy was converted into FAIR machine-actionable controlled vocabulary using [sheet2rdf](https://github.com/fair-data-collective/sheet2rdf).
-The controlled vocabulary is served to humans and machines using an instace of [OntoStack](http://data.windenergy.dtu.dk/ontologies/view/) hosted by DTU Wind Energy.
+The controlled vocabulary is served to humans and machines using an instace of [OntoStack](http://data.windenergy.dtu.dk/ontologies/view/) hosted by DTU Wind Energy. `sheet2rdf` and `OntoStack` are developed by [FAIR Data Collective](http://fairdatacollective.org).

 In 2021, the persistent URL [purl.org/neat](http://purl.org/neat) has been registered for the taxonomy.
 This allows us to:
 1. If there is a needed to move the taxonomy to another domain (currently under data.windenergy.dtu.dk) URLs will be still resolvable and unchanged